gvdb/crowns/README.md

 * A player may inspect any face up cards in the Tombs at any time during play.
 This is true of the player's own Tombs or viewing the opponent(s)

 ## Objective
 To win the game a player must score or steal 5 points worth of King and Queen cards.
+Kings and Queens are scored by coronating them on your throne and advancing them the required number of times.
+They can also be "stolen" from an opponent's Throne or Stronghold after a successful Raid.

 ## Cards
 ### Kings and Queens